-Pricing is always a hot topic, especially when venturing out on your own and trying to make a living, all while not pricing yourself out of opportunity Additionally, there is a tremendous amount of information concerning pricing, negotiations, sales tactics, etc… so determining your “price” can be a daunting task.
-Below you will find a few check points that will help provide a 360-degree view, helping to ensure you do not price yourself out of projects.
-Of course, this is simply a checklist and a component to the overall strategy to close more business.
+Pricing is always a hot topic, especially when venturing out on your own and trying to make a living, all while not pricing yourself out of opportunity.
+Additionally, there is a tremendous amount of information concerning pricing, negotiations, sales tactics, etc… so determining your “price” can be a daunting task.
+Below you will find a few check points that will provide a 360-degree view, helping to ensure you do not price yourself out of projects.
+Of course, this is simply a checklist and one component to the overall strategy to close more business.

 Skill Scarcity- If you are going to market your specific skill set, determining the scarcity of your skill is a critical step.
 Are you in a saturated market where most individuals compete on price or are you in a smaller market where there are fewer competitors and therefore each “specialist” can fetch a premium?
 Understanding your offering and where it resides in the value chain is important to uncovering the right fee to charge.